Estimated Reading Time: 11 minutes

-With this in mind, data was gathered for the oldest recorded people in the UK and where they live(d).
+With this in mind, data was gathered for the oldest people in the UK and where they live(d).
 From this, the total number, and average age, of UK centenarians per region was calculated.

 Across the UK, there are 237 people aged 110 or above (supercentenarian).
 Noticeably, the lion’s share are found in England (206), followed by Scotland (18), Wales (11) and Northern Ireland (2).
-The vast majority of supercentenarians in the UK can be found in the south-east.
+The vast majority of supercentenarians in the UK can be found in the southeast.

 London leads the way and is home to 25 golden oldies, with an average age of 110.8.
 This is followed by Surrey in second, with 16 supercentenarians and an average age of 110.6.
-Completing the top three is Kent, with 10 people aged 110 and above, and an average age of 111.2.
+Completing the top three is Kent with 10 people aged 110 and above, and an average age of 111.2.

 In fact, you have to go all the way down to Aberdeenshire, ranked 30th for the number of supercentenarians, to find the UK’s first non-English representative, and Scotland’s highest entry, in joint 27th position.
 However, Highland and Stirlingshire each have a resident who has lived to the ripe old age of 113 - making them joint first in the UK, with West Glamorgan, in terms of average age.

 Down in 31st place, West Glamorgan happens to be Wales’ highest placed county for UK supercentenarians.
 Despite only ever having two supercentenarians in their population, this region of south Wales actually holds the title of the UK’s oldest county (with an average age of 113 for these two residents).
-No surprise, however, that Swansea happens to also be one of the best cities for elderly care in the UK.
+No surprise, however, that Swansea happens also to be one of the best cities for elderly care in the UK.

 By comparison, Staffordshire is England’s oldest county (in fourth place), with an average age of 112 for their two golden oldies.
 North East Lincolnshire follows closely behind in fifth with the same average age, but only one supercentenarian to its name.